hackclub/hackclub/workshops/cringe_101/README.md

 }
 ```

-The example plays `definitelyin.mp3` everytime a left click is registered on the
+The example plays `definitelyin.mp3` every time a left click is registered on
-page.
+the page.

 ## `blink`